ma-foyez/bloodBD/README.md

 **[v2.0.1] - 2025-07-27**

--   **Feat:** Refactor Lara Dashboard whole Admin UI - Icons, Accessibility, Components, Pages, Layouts and so on.
+-   **Feat:** Refactor Rokther Sondhane whole Admin UI - Icons, Accessibility, Components, Pages, Layouts and so on.
 -   **Enhancement:** Keep search form design consistent as `form-control` height.
 -   **Enhancement:** Global variable for editor script to handle from any module.
 -   **Enhancement:** Cleanup many codes to separate service to keep business logics separated.